Last updated: 30 January 2023

 The Board is aware of the backgrounds and other interests of the Directors and changes to these are reported and where appropriate agreed with the rest of the Board.
 Procedures are in place to manage potential conflict of interest.

 The Board is supported by an Audit Committee and Remuneration Committee.
 The Remuneration Committee is comprised of Non-Executive Directors Keith Daley (Chair of Remuneration Committee), Simon Greenman and Alex Curran are members and an Audit Committee of which Simon Greenman (Chair of Audit Committee) and Alex Curran.
-Keith Daley’s financial background and in-depth knowledge of Checkit, Simon Greenman’s senior leadership expertise and Alex Curran’s mixture of UK and US high-growth orientated experience provide the necessary level and combination of skills and knowledge to each of those Committees.
+Keith Daley’s financial background and in-depth knowledge of Checkit, Simon Greenman’s senior leadership expertise and Alex Curran’s mixture of UK and US high-growth orientated experience provide the necessary level and combination of skills and knowledge to each of those committees.

 6. Principle: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Directors keep their skill set up to date with ongoing training and are informally regularly assessed.
 All Directors are put forward for re-election at each AGM.